Iconic Women of MASTERPIECE: Shows to Stream Now

 For nearly five decades, MASTERPIECE has highlighted the stories of remarkable women: Elizabeth R, Rose from Upstairs, Downstairs, Livia in I, Claudius, Lady Dedlock in Bleak House, Jane Eyre, Miss Marple and so many more.

-For International Women’s Day, we’re celebrating some of the more recent show-stopping MASTERPIECE leading ladies who inspire us.
+We’re celebrating some of the more recent show-stopping MASTERPIECE leading ladies who inspire us.
 They rule countries, run household estates, solve crimes and defy conventions.
 Browse below to learn more about just a few of our heroines and their remarkable fortitude, and then re-watch (and fall in love with!) these favorites with PBS Passport, an added member benefit.

 Victoria: Queen Victoria